- Kathmandu sightseeing tour

 - Trek through charming forest, varieties of rhododendrons, tree lines and vegetation

 Makalu to Everest trek is famous as it is one of the most remote treks in all of Nepal.
-It is a challenging trek/expedition from Makalu Base Camp to Everest region via three high passes, Sherpani Pass, West Col and Amphu Laptsa.
+It is a challenging trek/expedition from Makalu Base Camp to the Everest region via three high passes, Sherpani Pass, West Col, and Amphu Laptsa.
 A challenging Mount Makalu Base Camp trek goes through remote wilderness and the trek offers amazing views of Makalu, towering cliffs, hanging glaciers and waterfalls.
 This is an extremely isolated area, surrounded by some of the most impressive scenery dominating a very remarkable mountain scale.
-The Trek is an ideal choice for avid trekkers and those who wish to avoid crowd.
+The Trek is an ideal choice for avid trekkers and those who wish to avoid the crowd.